shriram-c253/TDAAProject/README.md

   - `test_script.sh` - This file is used to generate the results of weight and running for the three heuristics on the `omega/omega_weighted` dataset and output them in a format which is usable in markdown.
   - `main.cpp` - This is run the `test_script.sh` file to generate results for a single graph.
 - The **datasets** folder contains all the datatsets that were used to evaluate the code and generate results.
+  - `alpha` - `alpha` is a dataset with weighted and unweighted random graphs.
+In each weighting category, there are 15 sparse to moderately dense graphs of size 300 nodes with 25 perturbations each.
+  - `delta` - `delta` is a dataset with random Euclidean graphs.
+It has 35 Euclidean graphs of size varying from 300 to 1000 nodes with 15 perturbations each.
+  - `epsilon` - This is a small dataset with 6 random graphs used for debugging purposes.
+  - `omega` - `omega` is a dataset with weighted and unweighted random graphs.
+In each weighting category, there are 50 sparse graphs of size varying from 100 to 1000 nodes with varied densities and 15 perturbations each.
 - The **Results.md** file contains the results of evaluation of the different algorithms on different datasets in tabular format.

 ## Running the Code